yk519/tc-shear-intensity-weakening/README.md

 - `data_processed/`

-  Reduced processed diagnostics used to support and reproduce the manuscript and Supporting Information figures.
+  Processed diagnostics used to support and reproduce the manuscript and Supporting Information figures.
 These include the model lifetime table, radial-flow diagnostics, precipitation and diabatic-heating ratio diagnostics, and radial-height diabatic-heating diagnostics.

 ## Data sources